 - Activities that have to be followed to reach the objective or goal

-- The target date for completion and/or a schedule for when each activity must begin and end
+- The target date for completion and/or a schedule for when each activity

 - Identification of the group or individual responsible for each activity

 - Clarification of the inputs or resources for completing the task

 - Identification of the indicators that will allow for measuring progress toward the goals